Last Updated on December 30, 2020

 This face wash is based on olive oil and rosemary, which is packed with nutrients for the skin.

-You may have heard that rosemary isn’t safe for use during pregnancy, and it’s not if you take high doses of it by mouth (5).
+You may have heard that rosemary isn’t safe for use on skin during pregnancy, and it’s not if you take high doses of it by mouth (5).
 It’s also possibly a problem if you’re allergic to aspirin.

-The DETOX cleanser has activated charcoal, a triple tea extract, and vitamins.
+The DETOX cleanser has activated charcoal, a triple tea tree extract, and vitamins.
 It draws out impurities from your pores to leave your face soft and supple.

 Next, it uses Vitamins B5 and C to reduce inflammation and rebuild healthy skin.